ICE train at Berlin Hbf

 Option 4, Hamburg to Ljubljana & Zagreb using the Hamburg-Vienna sleeper, morning in Vienna, EuroCity train to Zagreb.

-• Step 1, travel from Hamburg to Vienna by Nightjet sleeper, leaving Hamburg Hbf at 20:10 every evening, arriving Vienna Hbf 09:17.
+• Step 1, travel from Hamburg to Vienna by Nightjet, leaving Hamburg Hbf at 20:10 every day, arriving Vienna Hbf 09:17.

-From 10 December 2023 this train is operated by a new generation Nightjet train with 1 & 2 bed sleepers all with shower & toilet, 4-berth comfort couchettes, individual mini cabins and ordinary seats, see the new generation Nightjet page for a guide to on-board accommodation, travel tips & photos.
+This is a new generation Nightjet sleeper train with 1 & 2 bed sleepers with shower & toilet, 4-berth comfort couchettes, individual mini cabins and ordinary seats, see the new generation Nightjet page for a guide to accommodation.
 The sleeping-car attendant can serve drinks, snacks & light meals from a room service menu.
 A light breakfast is included in sleepers, couchettes & mini cabins.

 In Vienna, you've the best part of a day to enjoy the city.
 Left luggage lockers are available.